Invincible (comics): Plot

-Battle Beast tracks Thragg to Thraxa, where he has begun the process of mating with every female Thraxan to create an army of Thraxan-Vilturmite hybrids, with him noting Oliver as inspiration given his power.
+Battle Beast tracks Thragg to Thraxa, where he has begun the process of mating with every female Thraxan to create an army of Thraxan-Viltrumite hybrids.
 The two battle across the planet for days.
 Mark sees the good that Robot's utopia has done, but several surviving heroes like Immortal, Dupli-Kate, and Monster Girl desire revenge against Robot for the murders he committed.
-Believing that he would eventually intervene and cause more damage, Mark, Eve and Terra decide to leave the planet.
-Allen sets them up on Talescria and the three take time to grow accustomed to living there along with being parents, which Oliver, now resembling a young adult helps with.
-Thragg eventually kills Battle Beast by ripping out his heart but is severely injured.
-Allen hears of the weakened Thragg and enlists Mark and Oliver as Coalition agents to kill him.
-The duo arrive too late and search multiple planets to find Thragg.
+Believing that he would eventually intervene and cause more damage, Mark, Eve, and Terra decide to leave the planet.
+Allen sets them up on Talescria, where the three take time to grow accustomed to living and being parents, with Oliver, now resembling a young adult, helping out.
+Thragg kills Battle Beast by ripping out his heart, but is severely injured.

 Mark comes across an alien cave that sends him back in time to when he first got his powers.
-Mark makes some changes to the past that saves millions of lives, but realizes that if he spends too much time in the past, his relationship with Eve and Terra being born would be undone.
-The alien in charge of the cave is disappointed but sends Mark back to his time.
-Mark returns to Eve and Terra, only to realize that five years passed.

-Mark makes up for the lost time with Eve and Terra.
-Mark also reveals to Nolan and Eve that Anissa raped him, but asks them to spare her, as he sees that the Vilturmites are a changed people.
-Thragg and his army of Thraxan-Viltrumite hybrids over the course of five years have taken over dozens of planets, with the twins Onaan and Ursaal being Thragg's second-in-command.
+Mark makes some changes to the past that save millions of lives, but realizes that if he spends too much time in the past, his relationship with Eve and Terra being born would be undone.
+He returns to the present and learns that he has been gone for five years.
+Mark also reveals to Nolan and Eve that Anissa raped him, but asks them to spare her, as he sees that the Viltrumites are a changed people.
+In the five years that Mark was gone, Thragg and his army have taken over dozens of planets, with the twins Onaan and Ursaal being Thragg's second-in-command.
 Allen tasks Oliver with infiltrating Thragg's army.
-Oliver works to undermine Thragg's army but Thragg tasks him with standing idle while he and the twins kill Mark, Eve and Terra.
-Thragg and the twins track down and attack Mark, Eve and Terra but Oliver intervenes.
-In the resulting fight, Terra awakens her powers and Thragg fatally impales Oliver.
-Mark and Eve manage to overpower the twins and Mark decapitates Onaan, telling Thragg "being a hero is bullshit", before engaging in a short skirmish with him.
-Thragg rips Mark in half and Ursaal beats Eve nearly to death but Thragg orders her to stop, telling her that they will mourn Onaan and leave Terra to watch her parents die.
-Eve's near-death powers activate and she and Mark are healed, with Mark getting stronger, but she is unable to save Oliver.
-Mark and Eve agree that they have to join the war effort against Thragg and his army.
+Oliver works to undermine Thragg's army, but Thragg tasks him with standing idle while he and the twins kill Mark, Eve, and Terra.
+Thragg and the twins track down and attack Mark, Eve, and Terra, but Oliver intervenes.
+In the resulting fight, Terra awakens her powers, and Thragg fatally impales Oliver.
+Mark and Eve manage to overpower the twins, and Mark decapitates Onaan.
+Thragg rips Mark in half, and Ursaal beats Eve nearly to death, but Thragg orders her to stop, telling her that they will mourn Onaan and leave Terra to watch her parents die.
+Eve's near-death powers activate, and she and Mark are healed, but she is unable to save Oliver.